Version

 prog_name_style

-Style of the {prog_name} variable.
+Style for {prog_name} variable.

 env_info_style

-Style of the {env_info} variable.
+Style for {env_info} variable.

 Here is an example:

-from click_extra import command, extra_version_option, Style
+from click_extra import version_option, Style

 message="{prog_name} v{version} 🔥 {package_name} ( ͡❛ ͜ʖ ͡❛)",